2016 is coming to an end and I would like to look back and review what I have been up to during the last year:

 I created this Blog with Hugo, GitHub pages and automatic deployment through Wercker.
 This was an iteration of my first attempt to create a blog using Wordpress.
 I did not like the Wordpress interface and it looked quite shabby.

 I recorded a podcast along my former colleague Nicolas Vayias about our experience as a recent employee of a rapidly growing startup.
 It was an interesting experience since the interview was not scripted and the host, Richard Davidson, was in another office in a different country.
-You can listen to it through Codevoyagers SoundCloud.
-Also check the post about it in the Codevoyagers’s blog.

 I was on annual leave when I got to hear about this breaking news: